-Heat the oils in a wok or skillet over medium heat.
+Heat 2 tablespoons of olive oil and 1 tablespoon of sesame oil in a wok or skillet over medium heat.
 Add the bacon and cook, stirring frequently, until lightly browned.
 Add the onion and cook until lightly browned.
 Add carrot, and peas or beans.
 Cook, stirring frequently, for 3-4 minutes, then add garlic and cook another minute.

-Mix in the cooked rice and cook until warmed through and beginning to get crispy, about 5 minutes.
-Blend in the sauce and add the green onion, then push the rice to the side and pour in the beaten eggs.
+Mix in 3 cups of cooked rice and cook until warmed through and beginning to get crispy, about 5 minutes.
+Blend in the sauce and add the green onion, then push the rice to the side and pour in the 2 beaten eggs.
 Let them cook for about a minute, then mix with the rice and cook for another few minutes.

 A few minutes before the rice is done, fry the eggs over easy in a separate skillet, sprinkling with the roasted black sesame seeds.